-If a guest has a temperature above 100.0°F OR a new/worsening cough OR any of the less common COVID-19 symptoms OR a positive test result in the last 5 days OR receives a positive rapid antigen test result:
+If a guest has a temperature above 100.0°F OR a new/worsening cough OR any of the less common COVID-19 symptoms:

 - i.
-Provide a disposable procedure mask or KN95 mask for the guest to wear over the nose and mouth, if masks are available and if the guest can tolerate wearing the covering. - ii.
-Separate the guest from the shelter common areas and away from others or to an area designated for symptomatic guests. - iii.
+Provide a cloth face or disposable procedure mask for the guest to wear over the nose and mouth, if masks are available and if the guest can tolerate wearing the covering. - ii.
+If masks are not available or the guest cannot wear a mask, advise the guest to cover coughs and sneezes with a tissue or elbow. - iii.
+Separate the guest from the shelter common areas and away from others or to an area designated for symptomatic guests. - iv.
 Notify a site manager and initiate the COVID-19 Referral Process for Quarantine or Isolation for Community Based Facilities. - a.
-Have the guest call the main KPHD phone number at 360-728-2235, select option 9 from the menu, and ask to "speak to an on-call CD about a referral to Q&I".
-An on-call staff member will call back regarding the referral. - b.
+Shelter staff call the main KPHD phone number at 360-728-2235, select option 9 from the menu, and indicate that a referral to Q&I is needed.
+A staff member will call back regarding the referral. - b.
 KPHD determines if a referral to Quarantine or Isolation is warranted.
 If so, the guest will be informed that a referral will be made, and the phone number for Q/I Referral Coordinator will be given.
 Transportation for the guest to Q&I will be arranged by the referral coordinator. - c.
-If referral to Q&I is determined not warranted the guest can stay at the shelter.
+If referral is not warranted the guest can stay at the shelter.